lsst-dm/dmtn-020/index.rst

 Our methodology is designed to avoid exposing individual salaries to the wider project.
 Therefore, when calculating labor costs for earned value purposes, we do not rely on a known cost per individual.
-Instead, all staff are assigned to one of a small number of types (scientist, senior scientst, developer, senior developer), each of which is assigned a nominal cost level which does not vary between individuals, or, indeed, across institutions.
+Instead, all staff are assigned to one of a small number of types (scientist, senior scientist, developer, senior developer), each of which is assigned a nominal cost level which does not vary between individuals, or, indeed, across institutions.
 This nominal cost does not correspond to a particular individual, but is a broadly defined expectation.